 - We believe the banking sector represents a significant opportunity given high capital levels, proven resilience, high dividends and record low relative valuations.

-- Because of their power, stability and scope, we remain confident in the great tech platforms, particularly Alphabet, Meta and Alibaba, as well as Amazon.
+- Because of their power, stability and scope, we remain confident in the great tech platforms, particularly Alphabet, Meta and Amazon.

-- With more than $2 billion of our own money invested alongside clients, our interests are aligned, and our conviction is more than just words.1
+- With more than $2 billion of our own money invested alongside clients, our interests are aligned, and our conviction is more than just words.2

 The average annual total returns for Clipper Fund for periods ending June 30, 2022 are: 1 year, −21.72%; 5 years, 5.19%; and 10 years, 10.10%.
 The performance presented represents past performance and is not a guarantee of future results.
 The performance presented represents past performance and is not a guarantee of future results.
 Total return assumes reinvestment of dividends and capital gain distributions.
 Investment return and principal value will vary so that, when redeemed, an investor’s shares may be worth more or less than their original cost.
 For most recent month-end performance, click here or call 800-432-2504.
 Current performance may be lower or higher than the performance quoted.
 The total annual operating expense ratio as of the most recent prospectus was 0.71%.
 The total annual operating expense ratio may vary in future years.